2023 Black Sea drone incident: Incident

 United States European Command said that the US MQ-9 Reaper drone was flying over international waters in the Black Sea in the presence of two Russian aircraft when one of the aircraft flew in front of the drone and dumped fuel on top of it.
 Then one of the planes damaged the drone's propeller, forcing it to ditch in the Black Sea.
 The incident happened at about 7:03 am local time.
 According to a map released by the US Air Force the collision and subsequent crash took place in the Black Sea to the southwest of Crimea.
 On several occasions before the collision, Russian fighters dumped fuel on the MQ-9 —possibly in an attempt to blind or damage it— and flew in front of the drone in unsafe maneuvers, the U.S. military said.

 Ryder said the drone was "well away" from Ukrainian territory, but he did not give an exact location.
 Ukraine has said that it crashed off Snake Island; General Mark Milley stated that the drone crashed in an area of the Black Sea that was as deep as 5,000 ft, making recovery difficult and implying that the location was not anywhere near Snake Island.
 After its propeller was damaged, the drone flew as a glider while descending over the Black Sea, crashing in international waters southwest of Crimea.
 While in flight, the drone's software was wiped to avoid capture.

 Ryder declined to speak about U.S. efforts to retrieve the aircraft but noted that Russia had not recovered it.
 A day later, John Kirby said it may never be recovered, while Russian Security Council secretary Nikolai Patrushev stated that Russia would attempt to recover the craft.
 Recovery by the U.S. is complicated not just by the depth of the waters but also by the lack of naval assets in the region.
 By the night (EDT) of 15 March 2023, unnamed U.S. officials told ABC News that Russian ships had arrived at the crash site and may have likely picked up pieces of the wreckage.
-John Kirby did not confirm this, but said that the US had "made it impossible for them to be able to glean anything of intelligence value off the remnants of that drone".
+John Kirby did not confirm this, but said that the U.S. had "made it impossible for them to be able to glean anything of intelligence value off the remnants of that drone".

-According to US officials, the order to harass the drone was given by the Russian Ministry of Defense, and that the pilots were not taking rogue action.
+According to US officials, the order to harass the drone was given by the Russian Ministry of Defense, and the pilots were not taking rogue action.